asadovka/cyb-parity/docs/cyb.md

-# Cyb: Front door to blockchain universe
+# Cyb: web3 browser

 # Overview

 Cyb is a blockchain browser with integrated DApp platform.
 Browser consists of two main parts:

-1. Shell, which alows:
+1. Core, which alows:

-- search in blockchains and Dapps, and IPFS content
+- search inside blockchains, Dapps and IPFS content
 - deploy and manage Dapps for users
-- show desync state of user and blockchain
-- manage user's account data (sign transactions, create custom feed)
+- manage user's account data (wallet - sign transactions, create custom feed)
+- manage connection to cybernode

 2. DApps, which:

+- can be locally developed and ran in Cyb
+- can be obtained via hash through Chaingear
+- can be accessed with Cyb distributive (core apps)
-- use cyber.Search services for data obtaining (cyber.Search, cyber.Markets, cybernode)
+- use cyybernode for data obtaining
 - are stored in IPFS
-- can interract with user and each other
+- can interact with user and each other

 # Principles